adamsamec/WinSwitcher/Readme.md

 [Download WinSwitcher installer for Windows (32-bit)][installer-download].

 ### Portable version
 WinSwitcher is also available as a portable executable not requiring installation.
-Download the ZIP archive from the link below,extract it to a location of your choice and run it by executing the WinSwitcher.exe file.
+Download the ZIP archive from the link below, extract it to a location of your choice and run it by executing the WinSwitcher.exe file.
 Note that the installer available for download above, as opposed to this portable version, also creates startup shortcut for you, so you don't have to start WinSwitcher manually every time your system restarts.

 [Download WinSwitcher portable for Windows (32-bit)][portable-download].